What is the Weather Like in Vanuatu in September?

 - Insect repellent is essential to avoid mosquito bites, even during the relatively dry month of September.

-- September falls well outside the cyclone season, making it one of the safest months for tropical travel in Vanuatu.
+- September falls well outside the cyclone season, making it one of the safest months for travel in Vanuatu.

 Typical Temperatures in September